Tumult Regulatory Mapping

 Regular testing and review Journal frequency and trend data resilience.analysis.trend_run_count

-SOC 2 — CC7.5: Recovery from Disruptions
+SOC 2 — CC7.5: Recovery from identified security incidents

 Requirement Tumult Evidence Attributes